The 1870 Ordnance Survey map or town plan of Southampton was surveyed in 1868 and published in 1870 at the Ordnance Survey Office in Southampton.

 If you are uncertain which map sheet covers your area of interest, contact Historic Environment Record giving both the relevant modern address and postcode.

 The documents below give a taster of each sheet.
-To see the full map please use our interactive 1870 map
+To see the full map in greater detail please use our interactive 1870 map